 Co-founders Mitchelle and Samuel commented that “Businesses have the opportunity and obligation to leave the world a better place, particularly in this time of crisis.
 The time for action was yesterday.”

 “Saying ‘that’s the way we’ve always done it’ doesn’t cut it for us,” they said.

-Now in its 10th year, the Australian Broking Awards, run in partnership with principal partner NAB, is the industry’s most prestigious accolades recognizing excellence across the entire mortgage broking industry.
+Now, in its 10th year, the Australian Broking Awards, run in partnership with principal partner NAB.
+Additionally, NAB is the industry’s most prestigious accolades recognizing excellence across the entire mortgage broking industry.

-The awards showcase professional development and innovation, celebrating both the individuals and firms that are leading the way in the industry.
+The awards showcase professional development and innovation.
+Furthermore, the awards aim to celebrate both the individuals and firms that are leading the way in the industry.